leonardoraele/godot-gdirector/README.md

 ## Installation

-> ⚠ GDirector is a work in progress.
+> ⚠ GDirector is still a work in progress.
 It is not feature complete yet and is likely to contain bugs.
 If you find any, please create an issue in GitHub.

 In your project's `addons` folder, run: